ianrastall/text-utils/books/ada/book-ada-05.md

   with Pre => New_Pitch >= -30.0 and New_Pitch <= 30.0;
 ```

-This structure ensures that flight control inputs are always within safe limits, preventing dangerous maneuvers that could cause structural damage or loss of control.
+This structure ensures that flight control inputs are always within safe
+limits, preventing dangerous maneuvers that could cause structural damage or
+loss of control.

-### 5.7.3 A Case Study: Financial Transaction System
+### 1.7.3.
+A Case Study: Financial Transaction System

 Financial systems require precise decimal arithmetic to avoid rounding errors.

-#### Type Definitions
+#### Financial System Type Definitions

 ```ada
 type Currency is delta 0.01 digits 15;